How to Bet on The Masters in IL | Illinois Sports Betting Guide

 Masters Odds | Odds to Win the 2022 Masters

-After finding some success at Augusta National for the last four years, Jon Rahm is the favorite to win the Masters at +1100 odds.
-Meanwhile, Justin Thomas is not far behind him on the Masters odds leaderboard at +1200 odds.
-Thomas has been practicing at Augusta all week with Tiger Woods, giving him an inside edge over the top competitors.

-Tiger Woods will also be joining the Masters field making his PGA Tour debut for the first time in 14 months.
-However, Woods is on the bottom half of the leaderboard at +4500 odds after suffering severe injuries to his right leg during a car crash in February 2021.

-Check out the list below for the best Masters odds from BetOnline, one of the top Illinois sports betting sites.
+BetOnline, one of the top Illinois sports betting sites, has the best Masters odds heading into the second round.

 |BetOnline Free Play